jduong179/laughDetector/README.md

 beatDifference(before, after)
 This function calculates the heart rate difference in percentage form.
 It takes the output data from the heartbeat sensor before and after the joke is told in order to measure the reaction difference.
 - Parameter:
-before: integer that represents change of heart rate before joke
+before: integer that represents change of heart rate before joke.
-after: integer that represents change of heart rate after joke
+after: integer that represents change of heart rate after joke.
 - Returns:
 Integer which represents the difference of heart rate in percentage form